fusion-energy/neutronics_material_maker/README.md

 ```
 # Making Elements

 Elements form another building blocks of more complex objects (compounds).
-Elements can be created by specifiy the symbol and optional enrichment.
+Elements can be created by specifying the symbol and optional enrichment.
 A simple element construct can be achieved with ...
 ```sh
 $ example_element = nmm.Element('Li')
 ```
-The nautral abunadnace of Elements is known and the isotopes are created accordingly.
+The natural abundance of Elements is known and the isotopes are created accordingly.
 Elemental properties can then be queried.
 In some cases lists of Isotope objects are returned

 ```sh
 $ example_element.natural_isotopes_in_elements